rahul-gharat/dronahq-docs/docs/rest-apis/api_authentication.md

 Digest Auth is primarily employed when an API relies on the `HTTP "Digest" Authentication standard`.
 This method serves as a standard approach used by Internet servers to authenticate client credentials.

-Prior to transmission, credentials undergo hashing to ensure they are never transmitted in plain text.This approach ensures the avoidance of transmitting passwords directly, bolstering the overall security of REST API requests.

 ### Hawk Authentication

-DronaHQ offers Hawk Authentication for REST API configuration, ensuring efficient and secure communication between clients and their API services.

-The `Hawk Authentication` technology and approach aims to streamline the authentication process by introducing a simplified authentication scheme.
+The Hawk Authentication technology and approach aims to streamline the authentication process by introducing a simplified authentication scheme.
 Specifically designed for HTTP, it revolves around the utilization of HMAC digests for requests and responses.

 <figure>
   <Thumbnail src="/img/connecting-datasource/hawk-auth.jpeg" width='600px' alt="digest Auth"/>
 </figure>

-To ensure authentication and detect any potential data tampering, the Hawk authentication type is recommended for APIs utilizing a *Message Authentication Code (MAC)*.
+To ensure authentication and detect any potential data tampering, the Hawk authentication type is recommended for APIs utilizing a `Message Authentication Code (MAC)`.

 This method involves copying the **`Hawk Auth ID`** and **`Hawk Auth Key`** from your application.